ioopy/RegisterWithJWT/README.md

 # RegisterWithJWT

-## Get information about system health.
+## Get Information.
+    This is registration service with Java restful API (Spring boot)

 ```
 http://localhost:8082/

 ```